Ding-JianGang/LG-Diff/README.md

 ## Demo-
 Demo- files is used to verify the effectiveness of the local class region guidance strategy on diffusers.
 It can be trained directly.

+## Code download link for the control group
+AttentionGAN: Training and Testing are followed by https://github.com/Ha0Tang/AttentionGAN.

+Pix2Pix: Training and Testing are followed by https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.

+CycleGAN: Training and Testing are followed by https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.

+BicycleGAN: Training and Testing are followed by https://github.com/junyanz/BicycleGAN.

+GCGAN: Training and Testing are followed by https://github.com/hufu6371/GcGAN.

+DCLGAN: Training and Testing are followed by https://github.com/JunlinHan/DCLGAN.

+CUT: Training and Testing are followed by https://github.com/taesungp/contrastive-unpaired-translation.

+UNIT: Training and Testing are followed by https://github.com/mingyuliutw/UNIT.

+MUNIT: Training and Testing are followed by https://github.com/NVlabs/MUNIT.

+DRIT: Training and Testing are followed by https://github.com/HsinYingLee/DRIT.

+MSGAN: Training and Testing are followed by https://github.com/HelenMao/MSGAN.

+Conditional-GAN: Training and Testing are followed by https://github.com/huggingface/diffusers.